According to the Oxford dictionary the meaning of praise is to –

 9 The nobles of the nations assemble as the people of the God of Abraham, for the kings of the earth belong to God; he is greatly exalted. [emphasis added]

-This Psalm describes worship as being quite noisey and exuberant as adoration of God leads to expressions of love and gratitude that bring Him honour.
-Like all healthy relationships, the one depicted in this Psalm involves emotions not just love in the mind
+This Psalm describes worship as being quite noisy and exuberant as adoration of God leads to expressions of love and gratitude that bring Him honour.
+Like all healthy relationships, the one depicted in this Psalm involves emotions not just cerebral love – in the mind

 In short, different English versions of the Scriptures may use a different word for “praise” in a particular verse.
-For example, some alternatives include “bless the Lord”, “magnify His Name”, ”exalt the Lord” or even ”give Him Glory” etc. Consequently, we see that the meaning of praise comes from a large variety of Hebrew words related to praising God.
-Each of which seems to have lost something in the translation.
+For example, alternatives include “bless the Lord”, “magnify His Name”, ”exalt the Lord” or even ”give Him Glory” etc. Consequently, we see that the meaning of praise comes from a large variety of Hebrew and Greek words with differing inflections.
+Each of which seems to have lost something of its detail in the translation.
 None the less, all express a heart of love, joy, thankfulness and/or awe.

 Whatever you feel about the emotions behind each word that lands as “praise” in English texts.
 Whatever your doctrinal position.
 “Worship is the submission of all our nature to God.
 It is the quickening of conscience by His holiness; the nourishment of the mind with His truth; the purifying of the imagination of His beauty; the opening of the heart to His love; the surrender of the will to His purpose – and all this gathered up in adoration”.
 So wrote William Temple, Archbishop of Canterbury (1942-1944)

 … just sayin’

-Oh, Carman put seven of these Hebrew words for Praise along with their meaning into a very foot-tapping, body-moving song back in the last century.
-“7 Ways To Praise” was the song title.
-It was used in the movie called “Righteous Invasion Of Truth” (“R. I. O. T.”).
-Enjoy the song …
+Oh, Carman put seven of the Hebrew words for Praise along with their meaning into a foot-tapping song back in the last century.
+“7 Ways To Praise” was the song’s title.
+It was used in the movie “Righteous Invasion Of Truth” (“R. I. O. T.”).
+Have a listen …

 - The Exhaustive Concordance of the Bible: together with Dictionaries of the Hebrew and Greek Words with references to the English words, by James Strong.
 Riverside Book and Bible House 93429837–8, Iowa Falls